wesleyjrz/wesleyjrz.github.io/README.md

 # wesleyjrz.github.io
-A personal website to practice what I learn about web development.
+A personal website to practise what I learn about web development.